How To Ask Your Boss To Sign A Document In 5 Easy Steps

 Remember to be confident, respectful, and flexible.
 And don’t forget to follow up.

-If you do all those things, you’ll be sure to get your boss to sign the document.
+If you do all those things, you’ll get your boss to sign the document.

 Aleena